hydro-cloud/wp-post/README.md

 ?
 What is your apiUrl? https://<apiUrl>
 ?
 What is your authUser ? authUser
 ?
 What is your authPassword ? xxx xxx xxx xxx xxx xxx ?
+What is your wp-api of Post(ex.'posts') ? (posts)
+?
+What is your wp-api of Media(ex.'media') ? (media)
+?
+Automatically convert a-tags into link cards? ? (y/N)

+?
 Do you want to save these changes?
 Yes
 Here are the changes you made:
 apiUrl: https://<apiUrl>
 authUser: authUser
 authPassword: xxx xxx xxx xxx xxx xxx
+apiPostUrl: posts
+apiMediaUrl: media
+automaticallyLinkCard: false

 Configuration saved to C:\Users\user\AppData\Roaming\.wppost\config.json
 ```
 After that, you will be able to post just by specifying the markdown file.